Baste-RainGames/PlayerLoopInterface/README.md

 ## Known Issues

 - When you make changes to the PlayerLoopSystem, they don't get changed back after exiting play mode.
 This causes systems you have added to be run at edit time (for some reason), which causes all kinds of problems.
-According to Unity, this is "by design".
-Because of this, the PlayerLoopInterface makes a backup of the player loop on startup, and resets to that default whenever you exit play mode.
+According to Unity, this is "by design", and it has been used internally (see https://github.com/Unity-Technologies/InputSystem/pull/1424/files#diff-9e93fa9ce6927588c3ffd63c65e117f9aa8879e106f379f0a1d1f19db79a40d0R125).
+Because of this, the PlayerLoopInterface makes a note of all the systems you have inserted, and removes them on exiting play mode.
+If you want systems to persist and between beyond play modes, you have to use the PlayerLoop manually

-- Because of the above and the fact that PlayerLoopSystems are structs, I don't know of a way to support working together with other systems that edits the PlayerLoopSystem.
-This means that PlayerLoopInterface is incompatible with any other system that edits the PlayerLoopSystem!

-- Relating to the above - Probably doesn't work with DOTS!
-I haven't tried, but I know that the PlayerLoopSystem is supposed to be used a bunch by DOTS.
-You probably won't need this in a DOTS-based world, since that's made to run your own systems in a different way.